Village of Hope #1

 “Forget the matchmaking.
 I’ve had my chance at love, and it didn’t work out.”

 Lovie shook her head.
 “There are always second chances.
-When the right gal comes along and catches one glimpse of your Ryan Gosling good looks, she’ll win your heart.”
+When the right gal comes along and catches one glimpse of your movie-star good looks, she’ll win your heart.”

 “I don’t need a woman.
 And quit comparing me to some movie star.”

 “How can I help it when you look like you should be on the silver screen.”

 Ian rolled his eyes.
 “That’s debatable.”

-“I saw you staring after that cute young woman with that dark hair and blue, blue eyes, who just left.
+“I saw you staring after that cute young woman with that mahogany-colored hair and blue, blue eyes, who just left.
 She might be a good match for you.”

 Ian shook his head.
 “Lovie, what am I going to do with you?
 You can't keep trying to match me up with every woman who walks in the door."